 Many travelers have expressed interest to visit not just the gorillas but the wildlife of Kenya – especially the great migration of millions of animals in the Masai Mara.
 We have some itineraries that show how a trip can easily combine visiting both Uganda and Kenya.

-This article will serve to provide an overview of all that you would need to know – and show you that you can do gorilla trekking in Uganda from Kenya.
+This article will serve to provide some insight into all that you would need to know – and show you the possibility and ease of doing gorilla tracking after Kenya.

 Moving from Kenya to Uganda

 There are several ways for you to move from Kenya to Uganda for gorilla trekking.
 Depending on your preferences, you can use the roads or flights to Uganda.